satuhark/practice-assignment/ProjectPlan.md

 ### Frontend (React)
 **Adding New Tasks:**
 - User can add new tasks by using a form
-- User must provide necessary information: Name, Description, Deadline and Status
+- User must provide necessary information: Name, Description, Deadline and Status(To Do, In Progress, Completed, Cancelled)
 - Form validation prevents invalid data

 **Task Display Component:**